ajaybnl/UDP-SERIAL-FOR-ESP32-ESP8266-/README.md

 # UDP-SERIAL-FOR-ESP32-ESP8266-
 This will show an Example on how UDP Serial on Esp32 and Esp8266 Works.

-On PC / Linux Use : https://sourceforge.net/projects/scriptcommunicator/ Freeware
+On PC / Linux / MAC  Use : https://sourceforge.net/projects/scriptcommunicator/

+its a Freeware and Available for All OS'es Listed.

 How to Set up Script Communicator: